lsst-dm/scipi_docs_prototype/calibimg.rst

 Examples
 ++++++++

-This code is in calibrateTask.py in the examples directory, and can be run as, e.g.:
+This code is in calibrateTask.py in the $PIPE_TASKS/examples directory, and can be run as, e.g.:

      python examples/calibrateTask.py --display